What's the UK's adaptation plan?

 Kevin Jordan

-Read our legal briefing for more information.
+Read our legal briefing on the judgment for more information.

 Why’s climate adaptation important?